uga-ssrl/SSRLCV-Util/README.md

 ## `sumcut.py` -- determines if more points are on the left or right of csv histogram

-Given a particular refrence point, this program determines if there are more points on the left of an input csv file.
-The input data is interpreted as unordered singluar values in a histogram.
+Given a particular reference point, this program determines if there are more points on the left of an input csv file.
+The input data is interpreted as unordered singular values in a histogram.

 ### USAGE